Stabilize Video — Smooth Shaky Footage Free, In Your Browser

 It's classical 2D stabilization, so it won't correct rolling-shutter 'jello' (a sensor artifact), undo severe distortion, or replace a steady tripod for locked-off shots.
 But for the common case — a handheld take that's watchable but a bit too wobbly — it's a one-tap fix that makes a clip look intentional instead of amateurish.

-Nothing uploaded, full quality out, free
+Runs in your browser, full quality out, free

 How to stabilize a video in your browser